Maps of Floodplains

-The Flood Insurance Rate Map (FIRM) identifies areas in a community that are subject to flooding and shows the risks associated with these flood hazards.
+The Flood Insurance Rate Map (FIRM) identifies areas in a community that are subject to flooding and shows the associated risks.
 One of the areas shown on a FIRM is a Special Flood Hazard Area (SFHA), or the 100-year floodplain.
-This area has a one percent or greater chance of flooding in any given year.
+This area has a 1% or greater chance of flooding in any given year.

-The City of Boulder will attempt to identify any inadvertent inclusions and notify the property owners of the Letter of Map Amendment (LOMA) processes and the "grandfather" provisions of the NFIP that may apply to their situations.
+The City of Boulder will try to identify any inadvertent inclusions and let the property owners know of the Letter of Map Amendment (LOMA) processes and the "grandfather" provisions of the NFIP that may apply to them.

-If your property is an inadvertent inclusion, you can submit a Letter of Map Amendment (LOMA) or a Letter of Map Revision Based on Fill (LOMR-F) to change the designation of your property and avoid the federal flood insurance requirements for properties located in the 100-year floodplain.
-In most cases, you will need to hire a licensed land surveyor or registered professional engineer to prepare an Elevation Certificate for the property.
+A Letter of Map Amendment (LOMA) or a Letter of Map Revision Based on Fill (LOMR-F) is needed to change the designation of an inadvertent inclusion and avoid the federal flood insurance requirements for properties located in the 100-year floodplain.
+In most cases, a licensed land surveyor or registered professional engineer will need to prepare an Elevation Certificate for the property.
 FEMA will normally complete its review and issue a decision in four to six weeks.

-The issuance of a LOMA or LOMR-F eliminates the federal flood insurance requirement as a condition of federal or federally-backed financing; however, mortgage lenders can still require flood insurance as a condition of providing financing, regardless of the location of a structure.
+The granting of a LOMA or LOMR-F removes the federal flood insurance requirement as a condition of federal or federally-backed financing.
+Mortgage lenders can still require flood insurance as a condition of providing financing, regardless of the location of a structure.

-Purchasing a flood insurance policy is wise even if your property is located outside of the 100-year floodplain.
-More than 25 percent of claims are made by property owners located outside the 100-year floodplain.
+Buying a flood insurance policy is wise even for properties located outside of the 100-year floodplain.
+More than 25% of claims are made by property owners located outside of the 100-year floodplain.

 LOMA and LOMR-F determinations cannot be made by FEMA until after a flood mapping study is officially adopted.
-However, if you think you qualify for a LOMA or LOMR-F determination, you may want to confirm this by contacting a licensed land surveyor or registered professional engineer today.
+Property owners who think they qualify for a LOMA or LOMR-F determination, may want to confirm this by contacting a licensed land surveyor or registered professional engineer today.

-If your home was previously considered outside the 100-year floodplain and was constructed without flood protection measures, you may be eligible for reduced insurance rates.
+Homes that were previously considered outside of the 100-year floodplain and constructed without flood protection measures may be eligible for reduced insurance rates.

 The NFIP offers Grandfather Provisions for structures built in compliance with the Flood Insurance Rate Map (FIRM) that was in effect at the time of construction, as well as structures built before a rate map was in place.

-If your building was constructed before July 17, 1978 (Pre-FIRM construction), you are eligible to maintain the prior flood zone and base flood elevation as long as you maintain continuous coverage and purchase your policy before the revised FIRM goes into effect.
+If a building was constructed before July 17, 1978 (Pre-FIRM construction), it is eligible to maintain the prior flood zone and base flood elevation as long as continuous coverage is maintained and the policy is bought before the revised FIRM goes into effect.
 The flood policy can also be assigned to a new owner at the option of the policyholder.
-If you do not obtain a policy for a Pre-FIRM building before the effective date of the FIRM change, then you are eligible to receive the Pre-FIRM (subsidized) rates based on the new flood zone rather than the actual elevation-based rates.
+Owners who do not get a policy for a Pre-FIRM building before the effective date of the FIRM change are eligible to receive the Pre-FIRM (subsidized) rates based on the new flood zone rather than the actual elevation-based rates.

-If your building was constructed after July 17, 1978 (Post-FIRM construction), you are eligible to maintain the prior flood zone and base flood elevation as long as you maintain continuous coverage and purchase your policy before the revised FIRM goes into effect.
+If a building was constructed after July 17, 1978 (Post-FIRM construction), it is eligible to maintain the prior flood zone and base flood elevation as long as continuous coverage is maintained and the policy is bought before the revised FIRM goes into effect.
 The flood policy can also be assigned to a new owner at the option of the policyholder.
-If the building was constructed in compliance with a specific FIRM, you are eligible to obtain a policy using the flood zone and base flood elevation from the FIRM that was in place at the time of construction.
-Proof of the compliant construction and FIRM in place at the time of construction must be submitted to the insurance company as part of obtaining a policy.
+If the building was constructed in compliance with a specific FIRM, it is eligible for a policy using the flood zone and base flood elevation from the FIRM that was in place at the time of construction.
+Proof of the compliant construction and FIRM in place at the time of construction must be submitted to the insurance company as part of getting a policy.
 Continuous flood insurance coverage is not required to remain eligible for this rating.

-- Buildings written on Preferred Risk Policies are required to be located in zones B, C, or X on the FIRM in effect on the date of application and on the date of each subsequent renewal.
+- Preferred Risk Policies offer low-cost flood coverage to owners and tenants of eligible buildings.
+Buildings written on Preferred Risk Policies are required to be located in zones of moderate risk of flood, or zones B, C, or X on the FIRM in effect on the date of application and on the date of each subsequent renewal.

 - A building that becomes ineligible for a Preferred Risk Policy due to a map change to a special flood hazard area (100-year floodplain) can be rewritten on a standard rated policy using zones B, C, or X.